shengyinshen/fisheye-vehicle-annotation/README.md

    ![](./gallery/2.png)

-3. Consider each vehicle as a cube.
+3. Consider each vehicle as a cuboid.
 Annotate the **bottom rectangle** of each of the vehicles with three vertices (Apparently, you only need three points instead of four to determine their bottom face).
 Choose a vehicle type from the drop-down menu ("car", "pickup", "van", "truck", "bus", "motorbike", and "others").

    ![](./gallery/3.png)